 BeSocratic is a flexible, web-based system that recognizes and responds to free-form student input.
-Using a pen or touch interface, students may respond naturally to questions posed by the system.Try it Now!
+Using a pen or touch interface, students may respond naturally to questions posed by the system.Sign in

 The beSocratic Activity Authoring Tool is designed to resemble Microsoft Powerpoint.
 This provides teachers with a familiar interface to create activities.
 Activities can be saved to and loaded from the beSocratic database so the teacher may access them from any computer connected to the Internet.
 Teachers may also create rosters and set start and end dates for activities.more

 beSocratic activities are composed of one or more activity steps.
 Each step is designed and developed using one or more modules such as SocraticGraphs, OrganicPad, GraphPad, Images, Videos, Text, Molecules and many others.
 By mixing and matching modules, teachers have to ability to ask students a wide variety of questions.more

 beSocratic contains a rich suite of analysis tools which allow teachers to replay and analyze student submissions.
 Instructors can play, pause, and scan through a replay of the student's work.
 This tool can provide insight into the cognitive processes of the students since the teacher can identify the points within a replay where students went astray. beSocratic also provides a summary tool which generates reports based on multiple student replays for a high level view of the class performance.more

 SocraticGraphs allows the instructor to ask questions which require students to respond by drawing 2D graphs.
 SocraticGraphs analyzes raw student drawings by identifying their major components.
 SocraticGraphs provides to the students multi-tiered feedback based on teacher-provided rules.more